 How’s your writing?
-In addition to communicating your message well, do you have good knowledge of grammatical rules, correct use of accents, appropriate register?
+In addition to communicating and organizing your message well, do you have good knowledge of grammatical rules, correct use of accents, appropriate register?

 If you answered “no” to any of the above questions, decide if you want to put in the required time and energy to improve upon your linguistic weaknesses.